RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/VULN-DISCLOSURE-POLICY.md

   Bounty team and the reporter is asked to request the reward from them after the issue has been completely handled and published by curl.

-- No more than 10 days before release, inform [distros@openwall](https://oss-security.openwall.org/wiki/mailing-lists/distros) to prepare them about the upcoming public security vulnerability announcement - attach the advisory draft for information with CVE and current patch. 'distros' does not accept an embargo longer than 14 days and they do not care for Windows-specific flaws.
+- No more than seven days before release, inform [distros@openwall](https://oss-security.openwall.org/wiki/mailing-lists/distros) to prepare them about the upcoming public security vulnerability announcement - attach the advisory draft for information with CVE and current patch. 'distros' does not accept an embargo longer than 7 days and they do not care for Windows-specific flaws.

 - No more than 48 hours before the release, the private branch is merged into